Who we are

 With the arrival of the economist Just Faaland in 1952 and the political scientist Stein Rokkan in 1958, everything changed.
 They initiated and developed broader research programmes and employed more people.
 They financed the expansion through participation in international research programmes and by mobilising other financial resources.
 In 1961 they had defined research programmes in international economics and comparative politics.

 In 1965, the Development Action and Research Programme (DERAP), a development economics project on growth problems in developing countries. was formally established.
 The DERAP model combined research work at the Institute in Bergen with applied and practical work in developing countries, a model to which CMI still adheres.
 DERAP gradually recruited other social scientists in addition to the economists.

 In the early 1980s, Just Faaland established a Human Rights Programme which soon grew to become the other main focus in social science research.

 In 1992, the Department for Natural Science and Technology split and established the Chr.
-Michelsen Research AS, jointly owned by CMI and the University of Bergen.
+Michelsen Research AS (CMR), jointly owned by CMI and the University of Bergen (CMR was in 2018 incorporated into NORCE).
 The Department of Social Science and Development became the Chr.
 Michelsen Institute.
 DERAP and the Human Rights Programmed merged, and research became the main objective.
 Practical work in developing countries is still important, but longterm assignments are replaced by shorter missions and research-co-operation in the South.